XinweiZhang/XinweiZhang.github.io/_posts/2023-04-17-Two-Pointers-Templates.md

 ```

 ## Template 2: Using 'or' condition
 The second template uses the 'or' condition in the while loop.
-In this case, we will only jump out of the while loop until both pointers reach the ends of the lists.
-Consequently, the appending operation must be handled within the while loop itself.
+In this case, we exit the while loop until both pointers have reached the ends of ther respective lists.
+Consequently, all appending operations must be handled within the while loop itself.

 Note the condition for appending the node at `p1` to the new list, specifically the line `if not p2 or (p1 and p1.val < p2.val)`.
 This condition has two parts: